awslabs/crowd-coachable-recommendations/README.md

 Human feedback is provided between al_0_rank and al_1_em by uploading `request_perm.csv` and downloading `human_response.csv` in the same data-step folder.

 All experiments are conducted using NVidia A10G GPU machines with 4-GPU parallelization.
 Runtime is usually less than 3 hours per active learning step.
 Human tasks are usually completed under 45 minutes.

+## Contributing

+* Write access is managed.
+Please use pull requests to introduce any changes.
+* Automated tests will be run against every pull request / push commit.
+If any of them fail, please check the log for an ssh location where you may log in and debug.

+## Security

+See [CONTRIBUTING](CONTRIBUTING.md#security-issue-notifications) for more information.

+## License

+This project is licensed under the Apache-2.0 License.